 We left Cleveland on May 22nd and the weeks before departing were really bittersweet.
 Although we were very excited to begin our new adventure in Montepulciano, we knew doing so meant saying goodbye to so many loved ones.
 We don’t believe in “goodbyes” and tried not to say it because we will be back to visit everyone and hopefully they will come visit us, but the reality was that there were many hugs, kisses, and tears…

 With the tears all dried up, it was time to leave our home in Rocky River for the final time.
 Ok…there were a few more tears and goodbyes doing this but we’re going to skip over that part.
-We spent the night before our flight at our dear friend’s home, Rich and Georganne’s…along with Sofia and Marcello – our two fur babies.
+We spent the night before our flight at our friend’s home…along with Sofia and Marcello – our two fur babies.
 They were so welcoming to all of us, but we secretly thought it was also a ploy to cat-nap Sofia and Marcello.
-Rich and Georganne grew very fond of them and threatened to keep them!

 It was now morning and we awoke very nervous.
 We had taken all the necessary steps to ensure that Sofia and Marcello had their travel papers in order and we spent a great amount of time with the airline to ensure that we had the shortest flights possible.
 Thankfully Sofia and Marcello were able to come on the plane with us.
 However, they would be trapped in their travel carriers and placed under the seats in front of us.

 Our dear friend Norman drove the four of us to the airport (more tears and more goodbyes).
 He has been along this journey with us from the start and has taken us to the airport many times, but this time was really difficult…